BrilliantTeam/Skript/README.md

 Finally, there is no guarantee that issue will be resolved.
 Sometimes it might be harder than it sounds to you; in other cases, no one has time to take look at it.

+If your having a aliases issue please report that [here](https://github.com/tim740/skAliases/issues).

 ## Compiling
 Skript uses Gradle for compilation.
 Use your command prompt of preference and navigate to Skript's source directory.
 Then you can just call Gradle to compile